 The majority of bunion corrections Dr Zilko does are performed as day procedures, and patients walk full weightbearing in a stiff-soled surgical shoe from day 1.
 A local anaesthetic block is done at the time of surgery, which usually makes the foot pain-free for 6-12 hours.
 Strong pain killers are usually only needed for the first 5-7 days, after which paracetamol is generally all that’s required.

 After discharge, the dressings and bandages must all stay intact and dry until review 2 weeks after surgery.
 During this time, it is particularly important to elevate the foot for most of the day, with “toes above the nose”!
 Strict elevation helps swelling come down faster, which means less pain and less chance of wound healing issues.

-Patients need to wear the surgical shoe for 6 weeks, and if it’s their right foot they won’t be able to drive for this whole period.
+Patients need to wear the surgical shoe for up to 6 weeks, and if it’s their right foot they won’t be able to drive for this period.
 Office and desk-job workers can go back to work after 2 weeks, but those doing manual jobs on their feet often need a full 6 weeks off.
 Most patients can wear supportive sneakers from 6 weeks post-op, and after this time they can usually swim and use an exercise bike or elliptical trainer.

 The bone cuts take 8-12 weeks to fully heal, and most of the swelling diminishes by 3 months.
 By 6 months most patients have returned to their normal activities without pain or discomfort.